-In the future, we may create subsidiaries and treat them as taxable REIT subsidiaries, or TRSs.
+In the future, we may create and elect to treat certain of our subsidiaries as taxable REIT subsidiaries, or TRSs.
 In general, a TRS of ours may hold assets and engage in activities that we cannot hold or engage in directly and generally may engage in any real estate or non-real estate-related business.
 A TRS is subject to federal, state and local corporate income taxes.